 Where is the Harris Chain of Lakes and what does the Restoration Council do?

-The Harris Chain of Lakes Restoration Council is seeking to fill two positions – engineer and environmental engineer.
+The Harris Chain of Lakes Restoration Council is seeking to fill the position of engineer.
 The Council serves in an advisory capacity to the St. Johns River Water Management District‘s Governing Board.
 The duties of the Council include reviewing lake restoration and management projects, evaluating the need for additional studies, identifying sources of funding and making recommendations to the Florida Legislature.
 More information is available on this website.

 The Harris Chain, with its tens of thousands of acres of lakes and wetlands, represents the headwaters of the Ocklawaha River, the major river draining central Florida.
 Lakes such as Lake Beauclaire, Lake Dora, Lake Eustis, Lake Griffin, Lake Harris and Lake Yale with their desirable natural resources provide tourists and the citizens of Florida with diverse recreational activities.
 Many citizens also reside along the shores of these lakes, representing a major real estate market.